chaoge525/soafee_demo/documentation/contributing.rst

 ^^^^^^^^^^^^^^^^^^^^

-In order to contribute to the repository, it is necessary to have an account on `<http://gitlab.arm.com>`_.
-Please see `TBC`_ for details of how to create an account.
+In order to contribute to the repository, it is necessary to have an account on
+|meta-ewaol repository host|.
+Please see `TBC`_ for details of how to create an
+account.
 If contributing within a professional capacity, please include the affiliation under the ``Organization`` heading on account settings.

 The account must be able have sufficient personal project capacity to fork the ``meta-ewaol`` repository.
 Please see `TBC`_ for details of how to